jlneto/rails_pivot_table_js/README.md

 # RailsPivotTableJs

-The `rails_pivot_table_js` is a Rails gem that provides a helper to display a PivotTable.js (http://nicolas.kruchten.com/pivottable/examples/) in your Rails application
+The `rails_pivot_table_js` is a Rails gem that provides a helper to display a PivotTable.js (http://nicolas.kruchten.com/pivottable/examples/) in your Rails application.
+PivotTable.js is Javascript Pivot Table (aka Pivot Grid, Pivot Chart, Cross-Tab) implementation with drag'n'drop and many other functionalities.

 ## Features
 * Encaplsulates all pivottable.js scripts and css